cdague10/NFL/README.md

 NFL_Edge - Combined PFF Data for all edge defender stats.
 Top 10 in sacks are compared in key categories

+NFL_Fantasy_2025- Fantasy Draft optimizer (Pre-draft), bounds set for each round/pick, range is loosened as draft goes on for realistic experience

 NFL_Kicker- Comparing the FG game difference from the 2000s to 2020s, in addition to an expected vs actual points stufy for 2024 NFL kickers

 NFL_OL- Weighted average of all OL positions for each team, displayed in descending order for previous year